twalthr/flink-api-scala-3/README.md

    the `Add dependencies with "provided" scope to classpath` option in the run configuration under `Modify options`.

 3. All Flink programs are runnable from the IDE or SBT.
 You simply need to execute the `main()` method in the `Main` class.

+4. Run `sbt clean assembly` to create a final JAR ready for submission.